-I most closely use Rogerian therapy, Experiential therapy, Internal Family Systems (IFS) therapy, and Solution-Focused Brief Therapy (SFBT), as well as Emotionally Focused Therapy (EFT) with partnerships and families.
+I most closely use Experiential therapy, Acceptance and Commitment Therapy (ACT), Internal Family Systems (IFS) therapy, and Solution-Focused Brief Therapy (SFBT), as well as Emotionally Focused Therapy (EFT) with partnerships and families.
 Additionally, I have a weight-neutral practice that is committed to Health At Every Size.

-I completed my undergrad at UNLV and graduated Cum Laude with a BA in psychology and neuroscience.
+I completed my Masters of Science in Couple and Family Therapy from the University of Nevada, Las Vegas, School of Medicine.
+I also attended UNLV for undergrad and graduated Cum Laude with a BA in psychology and neuroscience.
 During that time, I focused on human memory research, finding my place in the LGBT+ community, and learning about social justice and allyship.

-I have learned that healing and growth is our right, and is inherent in all of us.
-We can achieve healing and growth by connecting with our inner-worlds, honoring our needs, and growing confidence in our self-efficacy.
-You are not alone, and we can achieve this together!
+I have learned that healing and growth is our right, and that joy is an act of resistance.
+We can achieve healing and growth by connecting with our inner-worlds, honoring our wants and needs, and growing confidence in our self-efficacy.